tabularelf/SimThreads/README.md

 # SimThreads v1.0.0
 Parallel Execution for GameMaker 2022.5+

-Allows multiple execution of functions/methods or block of codes with a handy dandy time_source implementation and custom function to execute functions.
+Allows multiple execution of functions/methods or block of codes, with arguments provided optionally!
+This is done by having a handy dandy time_source implementation and custom function to execute functions with arguments (as `script_execute_ext` only works for GML functions and methods, not runtime functions.)
 SimThreads has two major kinds of support: Direct calling a method and passing in a function/method with arguments.

 The use cases for SimThreads allows one to basically push any sort of function/functions and process each set of functions over the next couple of frames.